Games, mobile processes, and functionss -- alternating, concurrent, and well-bracketed semantics: The encoding of call-by-value -calculus into the -calculus

 The equivalence induced on call-by-value $\lambda$-terms by their encoding into \piI coincides with Lassen's \emph{eager normal-form (enf) bisimilarity} \cite{lassentrees}.

 \begin{theorem}[\cite{DurierHS18}] $\enca M \wbPI \enca N$ iff $M$ and $N$ are enf-bisimilar. \end{theorem}

 \DSOCTb

-In proofs about the behaviour of the \piI representation of $\lambda$-terms we sometimes follow Durier et al.'s \cite{DurierHS18} and use an optimisation of Milner's encoding, reported in Appendix~\ref{a:oc}.
+In proofs about the behaviour of the \piI representation of $\lambda$-terms we sometimes follow Durier et al.\ \cite{DurierHS18} \reviewComment{why the possessive?} \reviewCommentDS{It was an English typo, corrected} and use an optimisation of Milner's encoding, reported in Appendix~\ref{a:oc}.
 The optimised encoding, indicated in the remainder as $\qencV$, is obtained from the initial one $\cbvSymb$ by performing a few (deterministic) reductions, at the price of a more complex definition, in which a case analysis is made for the encoding of applications.
 We only report here the result about its behavioural correctness: